 It's a myth that going outside is a requirement for feline happiness.
-Playing regularly with a cat and providing her entertaining toys can easily satisfy her stalking instinct, keep her stimulated and provide the exercise she needs to stay healthy and happy.
+Playing regularly with a cat and providing their entertaining toys can easily satisfy their stalking instinct, keep them stimulated and provide the exercise they need to stay healthy and happy.
 It also keeps local wildlife safe!

 With the cold weather upon us, here are some tips for making the great indoors an interesting, feline-friendly environment that meets all of your cat's needs.